Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * HTML was used in developing the templates for MyPSE.ie.

-* CSS was used to add custom styling to the site, overiding many of Bootstrap's core style rules.
+* CSS was used to add custom styling to the site, overriding many of Bootstrap's core style rules.

-* JavaScript was used to implement interactivity and minipulate the DOM from the front end.
+* JavaScript was used to implement interactivity and manipulatethe DOM from the front end.

 * Font Awesome Instructive icons were used to provide visual feedback in many areas.